DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-core.md

 ### Supported .NET and .NET Core runtimes

-The .NET Tracer supports instrumentation on .NET Core 2.1, .NET Core 3.1, and .NET 5 to .NET 8.
+The .NET Tracer supports instrumentation on .NET Core 2.1, .NET Core 3.1, .NET 5, .NET 6, .NET 7, and .NET 8.

 For a full list of Datadog's .NET and .NET Core runtime, OS, and architecture support (including legacy and maintenance versions), see [Compatibility Requirements][1].
 For applications built on .NET Framework, see [Tracing .NET Framework Applications][7].